VinayakBector2002/VinayakBector2002/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a COVID prediction model with my brother Kartikeya Bector
-- 🌱 I’m currently learning predictions using ML(python) and CSS
+- 🌱 I’m currently learning: predictions using ML(python) and about cryptocurrency
 - 👯 I’m looking to collaborate on making an Exam proctor
 - 🤔 I’m looking for help with <a href = "https://vinayakbector2002.github.io/"> MY WEBSITE! </a>
 - 💬 Ask me about Python! :)